 The best seafood in Phuket is mostly in local restaurants, sometimes hard to find and often away from tourist places.
 Of course the seafood you will find in Patong, Kata, Karon and other famous beaches are good too, but there is a little something more in local restaurants.
 It’s more authentic, more fresh, not to mention often cheaper.
 We are happy to share our Best Local Seafood Restaurants in Phuket with you!
-We decided to stick as much as possible to the concept of really LOCAL seafood.
-We went around, ate a lot of seafood, then ate again and as we are now fat and broke, let’s reveal the results!
+We decided to stick as much as possible to the concept of really local seafood.

 Note: We did not list any of the touristy places displaying their fishes on ice by the street, they are probably OK, but we want the real thing only.

 One of the most local and talked about, hard to find a seafood restaurant in the eastern mangrove of Phuket island.
 It’s excellent, fun and you get a full blast of the real local life.
 By now, everyone knows that Andrew Zimmern from ‘Bizarre Food’ tried it and so should you.
 Read more

 Unusual and fun, but a bit more pricey than other local seafood venues as it includes a very short boat trip.
-A longtail will take you for a nice five mn ride from the pier on the east coast and drop you on one of these giant rafts keeping their livestock in nets.
+A longtail will take you for a nice five minutes ride from the pier on the east coast and drop you on one of these giant rafts keeping their livestock in nets.
 A fun afternoon!
 Read more

 Kan Eang 2 is one of the oldest but newly renovated seafood seafront restaurants in Chalong, also on the east coast.
 The setting is simple with plenty of trees and shade, making it very relaxing.
 Seafood is as fresh and excellent as it gets.
 Otherwise, it wouldn’t even be listed here!
 Read more

 Bang Pae Seafood is another of our weekend favourite.
 Bang Pae serves a large choice of delicious and local dishes.
 Sit in a perfect natural setting made of huge mangrove trees growing right into the sea.
 Read more